 Individuals have been known to underestimate the reality of the flu.
-Those who are the most affected by the flu often come from one of three groups; young, elderly, or those with weakened immune systems (for example, someone who is currently being treated for cancer, recently had an organ transplant or who has a severe chronic lung disease).
-People from these groups who contract the flu are at a high risk for pneumonia, flu related infections and dehydration, which can be life threatening due to their fragile immune systems.
+Those most affected by the flu often come from one of three groups; young, elderly, or with weakened immune systems (for example, someone who is being treated for cancer, or who has a severe chronic disease).
+People from these groups who contract the flu are at high risk for pneumonia, flu-related infections and dehydration, which can be life-threatening due to their fragile immune systems.

 Dr. Scott’s Tip: Wear a medical face mask!
 If you have the flu and need to leave the comfort of your own home, it will help prevent the spread of the virus to others in the community.

 The number one way to prevent contracting the flu is to receive the flu vaccination.
 There is a common misconception that it is possible for the flu vaccine to give you the flu virus.
 That isn’t possible because there is no active virus within the flu vaccination.
 Your immune system reacts to the vaccination as if it is the flu, creating antibodies against the real flu virus.
 Any side effects you feel from the flu vaccination are caused by the reaction of your immune system, which might mimic less severe symptoms of the flu.